Tennessee Brew Works and Turner Häus Brewery Collaborate on Gazelle Hazy IPA

 “It’s great to release a beer honoring women HBCU track athletes for women’s history month.
 Often women, and especially Black women, are not given the spotlight in the beer industry.
 It’s great to have such a fantastic beer to highlight women of color,” said Blair Turner-Aikens, co-founder Turner Haus Brewery.

 The Gazelle Hazy IPA is dropping 11 a.m. this Friday, March 5, at Tennessee Brew Works’ Taproom, 809 Ewing Ave in Nashville, along with limited retailers throughout Tennessee the following week.
-It will also be released in Chicago at Alulu Brewery & Pub, 2011 S Laflin Street, at 11 a.m. on Friday, March 18.
+It will also be released in Chicago at Sip and Savor Hyde Park on March 25.

 ABOUT TURNER HAUS BREWERY